 "This is an especially exciting project, as it brings together our most ancient heritage with our most advanced technology."--William Ferris, Former Chairman, National Endowment for the Humanities, 1998.

-of many video scenes, most less than a minute long.
+The unique way that Earthworks present their information by having a program that consistsof many video scenes, most less than a minute long.
 At the end of each scene

 the user may select another scene to view, another Earthwork location or a different culture location.